 You will develop a brand concept and learn how to evaluate brands on relevant criteria.
 This course focuses on internal and external branding, brand management and techniques for brand evaluation.
 You will analyse several brands and make recommendations for the branding strategy of an international organisation.

-I am currently completing this module, which I followed from March-April 2016 with Joe Goldiamond as lecturer (who is also the MICM programme director).
-My group is working on an assignment for Unilever on Magnum, with the goal of communicating more clearly with millennials.
+I completed this module in March-April 2016 with Joe Goldiamond as lecturer (who is also the MICM programme director).
+My group worked on an assignment for Unilever on Magnum, with the goal of communicating more clearly with millennials.
 For our other assignments, we wrote (brief) papers on Red Bull, Dove and Coca Cola.

 This course covers the question how communication strategies and policies can be implemented in international organisations.
 Through practical exercises, you will learn about relationship building, management of engagement, making negotiations and strengthening your personal leadership skills.

-I’m a little confused by this being on the website, I think it refers to the Professional Skills that we need to follow.
-Each year, there are 5 Professional Skills courses offered, which run on both the Tuesday & Friday.
-Attendance at five of these over 2 years is compulsory.
-So far, I have attended:
+Each year, there are 5 (compulsory) Professional Skills courses offered, which run on both the Tuesday & Friday.
+I attended: